tgragnato/tgragnato/README.md

 ## SEARCH-LAB security assessment

 The 53 unique vulnerabilities [identified in 2014](Security advisory.pdf) are now actively being exploited in the wild.
-Remote attacker can execute arbitrary code and gain full control over the device.
+Remote attackers can execute arbitrary code and gain full control over the device.

 ## Implants